jtlapp/kysely-mapper/README.md

 All queries are based on [Kysely](https://github.com/kysely-org/kysely) and give you access to the underlying query builders for further modification.
 The utility also supports compiling its object-mapping queries, parameterized for variation from run to run.

+For your convenience, here is [link to the quick reference](https://github.com/jtlapp/kysely-mapper#quick-reference).

 ## Installation

 Install both Kysely and this package with your preferred dependency manager: